VictuarVi/Template-Tesi-UniMi/README.md

-# unimi-thesis 🎓
+# modern-unimi-thesis 🎓

-This template is the result of the conversion from the [original LaTeX template](https://www.overleaf.com/project/641879675262cde2a670826b).
+This template is the result of the conversion from the [original LaTeX template](https://www.overleaf.com/project/641879675262cde2a670826b) in Italian.

 ## Preview ✨